rauc/rauc/docs/reference.rst

   The parent slot is referenced using the form ``<slot-class>.<idx>``.

 ``readonly``
   Marks the slot as existing but not updatable.
-Maybe used for sanity checking or informative purpose.
+May be used for sanity checking or informative purpose.
 A ``readonly`` slot cannot be a target slot.